developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 !!! tip "OIDC Compliant"

-    For an OIDC provider and a Service Provider to trust each other, they must be OIDC compliant.
+    For an OIDC provider and a Service Provider to trust each other, they must both be OIDC compliant.
 This means that the OIDC provider must expose certain endpoints and the Service Provider must be able to validate the OIDC provider through those endpoints.

 In practice, we will need the following two absolute URLs to be accessible publicly through internet with a verified TLS certificate signed by a trusted